joehendrix/lean-sat-checker/README.md

-# Lean Linear RAT Proof Checker
+# Lean SAT Proof Checker

 This is an exploratory effort to build a proof checker for various formats used by the SAT community.
 Currently, we have focused on the [LRAT SAT Proof format](https://www.cs.utexas.edu/~marijn/publications/lrat.pdf).